 The Shrouded Isle is complicated, as all things are, by the human element.
 I, the all-seeing prophet of our lord Chernobog, know exactly how to lead my followers into glorious Armageddon, but the trouble is getting them to do my bidding with any sort of efficiency.
 I can only select up to three of my five advisers each month (three months to a season), and the families will grow happy or unhappy with me depending on whether I select them to perform their sacred duty.
 If I let them get too unhappy (or if one of my governing stats sinks too low), the game will end because the villagers will grab their torches and pitchforks.
-Each individual adviser also comes with both a virtue and a vice that further affects my stats to degrees of varying extremity – charisma, for example, is a minor virtue that will give a slight bump to my fervor, and being an artist is a mortal sin that will absolutely tank my ignorance.
+Furthermore, each individual adviser also comes with both a virtue and a vice that affects my stats to degrees of varying extremity when I use them – charisma, for example, is a minor virtue that will give a slight bump to my fervor, and being an artist is a mortal sin that will absolutely tank my ignorance.

 It’s a clever system that forces you to juggle enough different values to prevent easy decisions without overwhelming you with numbers.
 And as morbid as the whole process sounds, it’s abstracted enough through menus and expressionless character portraits and flavor text to distance you from a pesky conscience – you see them less as people than the numbers they contribute to.
 But it’s hard to escape the feeling that The Shrouded Isle has abstracted and streamlined things a little too much.
 For how well the various systems interlock, they leave little room for stories to emerge because it’s the numbers that matter above all.
 The flavor text never indicates Andrei tries to raise penitence any other way.
 He has no relationships to speak of.
 The process of figuring out what makes him tick is little more than a series of dice rolls.
 His name may pop up in a creative random event, but those come few and far between.

 Andrei is less a character than, well, a number.
 And while this makes for an effective commentary on how people are dehumanized when they’re exploited by their leaders, it grows tedious after just a few hours.
 That’s not terrible for a game that originated as a short riff for a Game Jam, but The Shrouded Isle is dependent on how many permutations its systems can lead to.
 It lives on how many stories it can create, and it squashes so many of them before they get anywhere interesting that it loses out on further commentary.
 Never do you adapt to plummeting ignorance by figuring out new ways to keep people in the dark, nor do you stamp out brewing resistance by any method more complex than increasing stats.
-In this game, the systems by which oppression functions certainly intersect, but they never expand or adapt to keep the populace under its, well, shroud; instead, they’re simple and crumble at the slightest protest.
+In this game, the systems by which oppression functions certainly intersect, but they never expand or adapt to keep the populace under their thumb; instead, they’re simple and crumble at the slightest protest.
 Rounds are short and end quickly because this largely text-based management structure affords so few possibilities, and the effect is less of managing a complex system to keep the populace in line than solving some short math and logic problems.